-News.
-Our news vertical has been ranked the number one Chinese news website in terms of daily page views since July 2010 by Alexa.com.
-Through ifeng News, users have easy access to breaking new coverage from multiple sources and points of view.
+- News.
+Through our new vertical, ifeng News, users have easy access to breaking new coverage from multiple sources and points of view.
 Our news vertical also features a large amount of in-depth special reports and embedded interactive services.
-For our special reports, we not only have dedicated teams deliver in-depth analysis and reports, but also integrated user surveys and comment postings into the featured website, which are often was transmitted to and displayed on Phoenix TV.

-- Finance.
-Our finance vertical provides up-to-date information about financial news, securities and personal finance.
+For our special reports, we not only have dedicated teams deliver in-depth analysis and reports, but also integrated user surveys and comment postings into the featured website, which are often was transmitted to and displayed on Phoenix TV. - Finance.
+Our finance vertical, ifeng Finance, provides up-to-date information about financial news, securities and personal finance.
 We have formed relationships with individual industry leaders who contribute to our in-depth reports and discussions we feature on our finance vertical.
-We also obtain independent finance content from Phoenix TV. ifeng Finance also offers stock quotes from the major exchanges, as well as breaking news from individual listed companies. - Automobiles. ifeng Auto offers the latest automobile-related news and information to provide car buyers and automobile enthusiasts with the most current information on automotive pricing, reviews and featured guides. - Fashion.
+We also obtain independent finance content from Phoenix TV.
+Our finance vertical also offers stock quotes from the major exchanges, as well as breaking news from individual listed companies. - Automobiles.
+Our automobiles vertical, ifeng Auto, offers the latest automobile-related news and information to provide car buyers and automobile enthusiasts with the most current information on automotive pricing, reviews and featured guides. - Entertainment.
+Our entertainment vertical spans greater China and strives to cover entertainment news and developments in China, Hong Kong, Taiwan and globally among the Chinese community.
+This vertical provides broad coverage of the latest entertainment news, including dining, movies, television programs, plays, operas, as well as popular and classical music.
+It features our in-house produced video program of candid celebrity interviews.
+We also transmit content from our entertainment vertical to Phoenix TV for use on its "Entertainment Whirlwind" (吳乐大风暴) and "Phoenix Info List" (凤凰黄讯榜) programs and our "Real Talk" (非常道) interviews have been shown on Beijing Satellite TV. - Fashion.
 Our fashion vertical provides coverage on fashion, beauty, weight loss, luxury goods, travel, furniture, art and other popular topics, all centered on the theme of refined lifestyle.
 It offers information on international fashion trends and new fashion concepts.
 Our fashion vertical covers a variety of luxury topics, including wines, cigars, high-end brand apparel and accessories, as well as services aimed at the high net worth population.
 It also provides real-time coverage of major world fashion events, bringing users the latest information on styles and trends.
 Our fashion vertical also contributes UGC to Phoenix TV's "Trendy Guide" (完全时尚手册) TV program. - Military affairs.
 Our military affairs vertical provides updated information and commentary on military affairs and defense matters and targets a broad audience, from military professionals to hobbyists.
 It also provides UGC content to Phoenix TV's "Military Observatory Post" (军情观察室) TV program. - History.
 Our history vertical provides content about Chinese and international modern history.
 We investigate relatively unexplored historical turning points and events and provide in-depth analyses of historical figures and events.
-Phoenix TV's high quality history programs are one of the sources of material for this vertical. - Commentary.
-Our commentary vertical delivers critical news commentary, providing explanations of current events and distilling core news topics for our users. - Real Estate.
-Our real estate vertical focuses on ways to improve one's living environment and provides real estate information across geographic regions.
-It features a database with up-to-date information for home-buyers.
-It also provides information on vacation homes, overseas real estate, real estate finance and investments, industry summits and forums. - Digital Books.
-Our digital books vertical features information on book publications, book reviews, a list of best-sellers and user-generated literature.
-It also provides access to chapters of several thousand books. - Philanthropy.
-Social responsibility is an important part of our corporate philosophy and brand image.
-Our philanthropy vertical is dedicated to providing information on corporate social responsibility and environmental protection to Chinese people worldwide.
-This vertical also features coverage of our "Forever Happiness" (美丽童行) charity events for supporting education in indigenous areas in China. - Buddhism.
-We offer the only vertical on Buddhism among China's major Internet content and service providers.
-Our Buddhism vertical promotes compassion and aestheticism, invokes respect and honor for Buddhism followers regardless of their background.
+Phoenix TV's high quality history programs are one of the sources of material for this vertical.

 Interactive Services.
 Our interactive services aim at turning our website into an active venue for social networking and community interaction.
 These services allow our users to interact with the content we provide, opening up avenues for lively exchange of information.
 Our micro-blog, light-blog and comment posting services are available on both our Internet and mobile channels.
-Also through our converged platform, we feed a substantial amount of UGC to primetime programs of Phoenix TV on a daily basis.
+Also through our converged platform, we feed a substantial amount of UGC to prime-time programs of Phoenix TV on a daily basis.
 By furnishing an engaging user experience across Internet, mobile and TV channels, we believe that community-based interactive services increase user loyalty and stickiness.
 We currently offer the following interactive services: